Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 (4) UK marks 132 million life-saving COVID-19 vaccinations in 2021. https://www.gov.uk/government/news/uk-marks-132-million-life-saving-covid-19-vaccinations-in-2021.
 (5) UK orders extra Covid vaccines for autumn 2022 booster campaign. https://amp.theguardian.com/world/2021/aug/11/uk-orders-extra-covid-vaccines-for-autumn-2022-booster-campaign.
 (6) UK ministers secure 114m more Covid vaccines for next two years. https://amp.theguardian.com/world/2021/dec/01/uk-ministers-secure-114m-more-covid-vaccines-for-next-two-years.

+#### Dangerous vaccines were touted as the only solution to the situation.
+A situation they created themselves.

+The Guardian, as UK citizens over the age of 18, are directly responsible for fact-checking, and reporting unbiasedly.
+This, they did not do, for a period of 2 to 3 years.
+Their coverage made an entire nation sit at home.
+Vaccines were presented as the only viable path out.

+This is a clear case of denial of infrastructure, and premeditated social and financial blackmail:

+- A problem is created in the form of an imaginary virus.
+- The public reacts with fear.
+- A solution is presented in the form of untested vaccines, and Draconian lockdowns.